brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-13-isp-bloated-with-loopholes-virus.md

----
-layout: post
-title: ISP bloated with Loopholes, Virus
+# ISP bloated with Loopholes, Virus
----

 Very recently, as our company moved in to a bigger office, we went for an Internet connection from the premier Internet Service Provider in India, [VSNL](http://www.vsnl.com/) or the Videsh Sanchar Nigam Limited.
 Doing so, one of their requirement for the registration was my mail ID which I gave trusting them as one of those 'technical-advanced-techies-helping-us'.